 Exchange Traded Funds (ETFs) are a basket of securities that enable investors to purchase shares in a diversified portfolio of securities, including stocks and/or bonds.
 ETFs offer intra-day liquidity, are traditionally a lower-cost option, and may have no investment minimums.
 Thrivent’s ETF is managed by the same investment professionals who have a history of managing our Thrivent Mid Cap Stock Fund and Thrivent Small Cap Stock Fund.

-This ETF is different from traditional ETFs.
+This fund is different from traditional ETFs.
 Traditional ETFs tell the public what assets they hold each day.
-This ETF will not.
+This fund will not.
 This may create additional risks for your investment.
+For example:

 The differences between this fund and other ETFs may also have advantages.
 By keeping certain information about the fund nontransparent, this fund may face less risk that other traders can predict or copy its investment strategy.
 This may improve the fund’s performance.
 If other traders are able to copy or predict the fund’s investment strategy, however, this may hurt the fund’s performance.

 For additional information regarding the unique attributes and risks of the fund, see the Principal Risks section of the prospectus.